coderdojo-linz/coderdojo-workshop-planner/README.md

 So, we implemented a Discord bot, which sends a specific message each time, the workshop is being updated.

+How does it work?

+During going through all workshops in our `WriteEventToDB` function, we call methods from the `DiscordBot` class and build a message with the data, we get from the workshop.
+The function `BuildBotMessage` tests if any data was changed and creates a message, which we send to Discord.
+To send it to the correct channel we created a [Webhook]().
+If the title was changed, we appended certain emotes to the message, so that it looks nicer.
+Same for the time.

 Sample:
 ![NewWorkshop](https://github.com/coderdojo-linz/coderdojo-workshop-planner/blob/master/doc/botCreate.png)
 ![NewTitle](https://github.com/coderdojo-linz/coderdojo-workshop-planner/blob/master/doc/botUpdateTitle.png)